 The personal title of Archfather has common ancient origins with the title of Patriarch and Pope.
 Patriarchs are found in the Old Testament and eventually among Christian clergy.
 The title of Pope was used first for the Coptic Patriarch of Alexandria and later also for the Bishop of Rome.
-Today the title of Archfather refers exclusively to the Florentine Archfather, Bishop of St. Stephen and Prince of Rome.
+Today the title of Archfather refers exclusively to the Florentine Archfather, Coadjutor of Rome, Bishop of St. Stephen, Prince of Rome.
 (Read more about the Petrine Office, Leonine Office, and the Anglican Patriarchate.)

 The Patriarchate is fully Catholic and holds the same canonical authority as the Roman Communion (Vatican).
 The Patriarchate is the ecclesiastical successor to temporal Rome, the temporal patrimony of the Roman Empire claimed historically by right of the papacy.
 The succession passed to the Patriarchate after Benedict XVI by right of Rome and Florence, with the Archfather (Bishop of St. Stephen) with papal authority as temporal successor of St. Peter as titular sovereign of the Stato Pontificio (Pontifical States), and the Pope (Bishop of Rome) as spiritual successor of St. Peter and de facto sovereign of the Vatican City-State.

 The title of Prince of Rome dates back to the Roman Empire, when Prince was among the titles held by Caesar Augustus, heir to Julius Caesar, and many subsequent emperors.
 In fact, the first part of the Roman Empire until that later part of the third century AD was known as the Principate because the title of Romae Princeps (Prince of Rome) was held by the Roman Emperor exclusively, asserting that he was First Among Equals among the citizens of Rome.